chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 But two, for the last decade or so, a lot of folks have been trying very hard to replicate the success of deep networks with *highly* tuned shallow models (such as kernel machines), but so far have come up short.
 Understanding precisely why and where shallow models fall short (while deep models succeed) is therefore of importance.

-A full answer to the question that we posed above will remain elusive.
-See, for example, the last paragraph of Belkin's monograph[^belkin] for some speculation.
-To quote a recent paper by Shankar et al.[^shankar]:
+A full answer to the question that we posed above remains elusive, and indeed theory does not tell us too much about why depth in neural networks is important (or whether it is necessary at all!)
+See the last paragraph of Belkin's monograph[^belkin] for some speculation.
+To quote another paper by Shankar et al.[^shankar]:

 > "...the question remains open whether the performance gap between kernels and neural networks indicates a fundamental limitation of kernel methods or merely an engineering hurdle that can be overcome."

-Nonetheless: in this note, we will derive several interesting results that highlight the importance of depth in the representation power of neural network architectures.
-Let us focus on "reasonable-width" networks of depth $L > 2$ (because we already know from universal approximation that exponential-width two-layer networks can represent pretty much anything we like.)
+Nonetheless: progress *can* be made in some limited cases.
+In this note, we will visit several interesting results that highlight the importance of network depth in the context of representation power.
+Later we will revisit this in the context of optimization.

+Let us focus on "reasonable-width" networks of depth $L > 2$ (because we already know from universal approximation that exponential-width networks of depth-2 can represent pretty much anything we like.)
 There are two angles of inquiry:

 * Approach 1: prove that there exist datasets of some large enough size that can *only* be memorized by networks of depth $\Omega(L)$, but not by networks of depth $o(L)$.